juliano777/apostila_python/md/content/dict.md

 True
 ```

-Existe a chave \"cor\" no dicionário?:
+Existe a chave "cor" no dicionário?:

 ``` python
 'cor' in carro